Bench-amblee/solar_power_prediction_model/README.md

 **Problem Statement**

 Solar plants are a great, clean way to generate energy, however they can be unreliable.
-It’s impossible to know exactly how much power an individual panel or an entire plant will produce in a day, this can make running a solar power plant an incredibly difficult and unpredictable task.
+It’s impossible to know exactly how much power an individual panel or an entire plant will produce in a day.
+This can make running a solar power plant an incredibly difficult and unpredictable task.
 How can we use data to better predict the output of a solar power plant on a given day?

 **Context**